 Step 3: Climate Action & Adaptation Plan

 UW–Madison will complete a climate action and adaptation plan that will include a target date by which defined thresholds of resilience will be met, interim target dates for meeting milestones that will lead to increasing resilience, mechanisms and indicators for tracking progress, actions to make resilience topics a greater part of the curriculum at UW–Madison, and actions to expand research in resilience topics.

 These action items will be reviewed on a biannual basis if possible, and not longer than every five years.
 Resilience Commitment updates will alternate with UW–Madison’s STARS assessment update reports.

 The Resilience Commitment will rely on collaboration, input, and expertise from a wide range of stakeholders.

 Resilience in Action

 Explore campus units that are participating in research, curriculum, and operations in the five dimensions of resilience: Infrastructure, Economics, Ecosystem Services, Social Equity and Governance, and Health and Wellness.
 (Coming soon!)

-UW–Madison will rely on input from the campus and the community to help guide its process and decision-making.
-Contact us to find out ways to get involved, please sign up for our monthly e-newsletter.
+UW–Madison values input from the campus and the community to help guide its process and decision-making.
+For ways to get involved, please sign up for our monthly e-newsletter.

 Resilience on Campus and Beyond